eman8388/ETH8DACV2/README.md

 ---

+## Installation

+    Simply copy [ETH8DACV2.vst3]() file in the vst3 system folder (or wherever you want) and rescanthe vst3 plugin in your DAW.

 ## How It Works

 This is a simple example of a **communication VST3 plugin** using **Berkeley Packet Filter (BPF)** to transmit and receive **raw Ethernet frames** through the **ETHlink8DAC** device.